laminas/laminas-form/doc/book/collections.md

 once, and the concrete `Form` instance will only compose those fieldsets.
 You no longer have to add the "username" input to every form that deals with users!

-## Integrating with zend-mvc
+## Integrating with laminas-mvc

-Now, let's create a zend-mvc controller action:
+Now, let's create a laminas-mvc controller action:

 ```php
 /**